paepckehh/uniborg/README.md

 # OPTIONS FAQ

 ```
-- How to create a secure Unifi Backup API Key?
-(UNI_APIKEY & UNI_APISECRET)
 - Enviroment Variables bools must set exactly case senitive to 'true' to enable, anything else will default to false.
 - Clear text HTTP protocol is not supported, switch on HTTPS for your admin interface (self-signed certificates will do)
 - ATT: HTTPS chain verification via system os trust store(s) clusterfuck is disabled by default (UNI_NOSSL='true'), use UNI_TLSKEYPIN !